V1TO-C/IB_MCP/README.md

 This project provides an Interactive Brokers (IB) API interface using the Model Context Protocol (MCP).
 There are several ways to interact with Interactive Brokers, like the [TWS API](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/), the WEB API, [Excel RTD](https://www.interactivebrokers.com/campus/ibkr-api-page/excel-rtd/#introduction) and FIX among others.
 This project is built on top of Interactive Brokers [WEB API](https://www.interactivebrokers.com/campus/ibkr-api-page/webapi-doc/#introduction-0).

 This development uses the retail authentication process which is managed using the Client Portal Gateway, a small Java program used to route local web requests with appropriate authentication.

-## Architecture

-The project consists of 4 main components:

-*   **api_gateway:** Runs the Interactive Brokers Client Portal Gateway in a Docker container to enable secure access to the IB REST API.
-*   **ticker_service:** This service is responsible for maintaining the Interactive Brokers session by periodically calling the `/tickle` endpoint to prevent session timeouts, as detailed in the 'Reopen Session' section.
-This service runs in a Docker container.
-*   **routers_generator:** Based on official documentation it automatically creates FastAPI routers and saves them in the routers directory.
-*   **mcp_server:** MCP server built with FastMCP that interacts with API gateway by adding the routers previously generated This service also runs in a Docker container.

-### 📦 Interactive Brokers Client Portal Gateway Docker Container

-This Docker container sets up and runs the **Interactive Brokers (IB) Client Portal Gateway**, which is required for applications to connect via the IB REST API.

-##### 🔧 What This Container Does

-- **Base Image**: Uses `eclipse-temurin:21` (Java 21) for compatibility with the IB Gateway.
-- **Installs Dependencies**: Installs `unzip` for extracting the gateway archive.
-- **Downloads Gateway**: Fetches the latest version of the Client Portal Gateway from the official Interactive Brokers source and unzips it.
-- **Configuration**:
-  - Copies a custom `conf.yaml` into the expected path (`gateway/root/conf.yaml`) to configure the gateway.
-  - Adds a custom `run_gateway.sh` script as the container entrypoint.
-- **Port Exposure**: Exposes port `5055` (default port used by the gateway).
-Override as needed in .env.
-- **Startup Command**: Runs the gateway using the configuration file.

-This setup provides a self-contained, reproducible environment for securely running the Interactive Brokers REST API gateway in a containerized environment.

-### 📦 Interactive Brokers Routers Generator Docker Container [WIP]

-Routers are currently manually developed as the official Open Api Json file fails validations.
-See [Future Work](#future-work) and [Endpoints Status](#endpoints-status)

-### 📦 IB MCP Server Docker Container
-This Docker container sets up and runs the **Interactive Brokers (IB) Model Context Protocol (MCP) Server**, which provides an interface for interacting with the IB API gateway.

-##### 🔧 What This Container Does

-- **Base Image**: Uses `ghcr.io/astral-sh/uv:python3.11-bookworm-slim` for a lightweight Python 3.11 environment with `uv`.
-- **Installs Dependencies**: Installs `curl` for system dependencies and uses `uv sync` to install Python dependencies from `pyproject.toml`.
-- **Configuration**: Copies the `pyproject.toml` and the entire `mcp_server` directory into the container.
-Sets `PYTHONPATH` to `/app` and `UV_CACHE_DIR` to `/tmp/uv-cache`.
-- **Port Exposure**: Exposes the port specified by the `MCP_SERVER_PORT` environment variable (e.g., `5002`).
-- **Startup Command**: Runs the FastAPI server using `uv run -- python /app/mcp_server/fastapi_server.py`.

-This setup provides a containerized environment for the MCP server, enabling it to communicate with the IB Client Portal Gateway.

 ## Docker Desktop Setup